Filippinifra/frontend-test/README.md

 Don’t worry too much about the UI because in real-life at BOOM our designers will take care of that, but this is your chance to show off your skills, be creative!

 For each day of the week you have to show the total sum of photos that happened that exact weekday.
-You can get this information by querying our API: https://frontend-test-api-server.herokuapp.com/docs .
+You can get this information by querying our API: https://frontend-test-api-server.herokuapp.com/docs.
 It is hosted on Heroku so it can take a little the first time you call it.
+It's a REST API and has `offset` and `limit` parameters to fetch the data you need.

 The solution must be responsive for both Desktop and Mobile.